Cognitive behavioural therapy (CBT)

 Walker on Wharariki beach New Zealand

 Cognitive behavioural therapy is one of the talking therapies available to treat mental health issues.
-The therapy can be broken down into two parts: cognition (what you think) and behaviour (what you do).
+The therapy can be broken down into 2 parts – cognition (what you think) and behaviour (what you do).

 Because how you behave often depends on how you think, CBT aims to help you to understand your thoughts and to think more positively about certain things.
-Changing how you think can also change how you feel and act and relate to other people.
+Changing how you think can also change how you feel, act and relate to other people.

-CBT focuses on your state of mind in the present and does not necessarily focus on finding out the causes of your problems.
+CBT focuses on your state of mind in the present and doesn’t necessarily focus on finding out the causes of your problems.

-Video: What is Cognitive Behavioural Therapy?
-A short explainer - Just a Thought
+Video: What is Cognitive behavioural therapy?
+A short explainer

 (Just a Thought, NZ, 2022)

-CBT works by breaking down your problem into smaller parts so that it is easier for you to make sense of how things are connected to each other and how they affect you.
+CBT works by breaking down your problem into smaller parts so that it's easier for you to make sense of how things are connected to each other and how they affect you.
 These smaller parts are:

 • a situation – a problem, event or difficult situation